damonallison/swift-fundamentals/README.md

 * What functions (and objects) are available at the global scope?

-* iOS8 : Photos Framework.
-* Apple Versioning (Xcode 6.1)

-* Sorting / filtering / mapping

-# Introduction to Swift #

-On June 2nd, 2014, Apple's World Wide Developer Conference ([WWDC][wwdc]), Apple shocked it's developer community by introducing a new programming language called Swift.

-## Swift, The Platform ##

-* Apple's platform control - removing all 3rd party dependencies:
-  * Java / Flash
-  * No python / ruby

-* Environment, history of Objective-C.
-* Messy / risky parts of Objective-C (when compared to VM languages)
-* Calls for Objective-C's end.
-* Comparisons to Microsoft's C++/VB -> .NET transition.
-* Apple preparing the way by modernizing Objective-C with ARC (others?)

-### Moderizing Objective-C ###

-Apple claims they "laid the foundation for swift" by modernizing Objective-C with ARC, blocks, modules, and standardizing Foundation and Cocoa APIs for uniformity, allowing Swift to play nice with Cocoa conventions.

-We don't know if the improvements to Objective-C were implemented because they were simply good ideas or if they were intentionally meant to pave the way for Swift.
-Whatever the motive, the end result is the underlying "modernization" of Objective-C provides the foundation for Swift to cleanly co-exist with Objective-C and interoperate with libraries written in Objective-C as far back as Objective-C's introduction in 1983.

-* Purely Apple - controlled by Apple.
-* Interoperates with Objective-C - they don’t need to rebuild all Cocoa / Foundation libraries.
-* Removes a lot of objective-c legacy rough edges.

 ## Swift, The Language ##

 * "Objective-C without the C"